oddle-developer/oddle-rn-challenge-graphcms/README.md

 ```

-2. You know the whole process is done once you see the queue onCompleted event log on your console
+2. You know the whole process is done once you see the queue onCompleted event log on your terminal